OpenMined/SwiftSyft/README.md

 }
 ```

+### Running in the background

+A mini tutorial on how to run `SwiftSyft` on iOS using the background task scheduler can be found [here](Background-Example.md)

 ### Running the Demo App
 The demo app fetches the plans, protocols and model weights from PyGrid server hosted locally.
 The plans are then deserialized and executed using libtorch.